szabgab/slides/python-programming/interactive-shell.md

 ```

-The <emp>import</emp> binds the word sys to whatever it loaded from the file.
+The `import` binds the word sys to whatever it loaded from the file.